minima52/digital-garden/_pages/make-up.md

 `/make up routine`

 I apply make up every time I go to work, to meet up with friends when I head out, or at family functions and events.
-Otherwise, I'm bare faced most of the time. 👶 My make up routine tends to be simple with focus placed around the eyes.
+Otherwise, I'm barefaced most of the time. 👶 My make up routine tends to be simple with focus placed around the eyes.
 Usually it takes me 20 mins to apply my make up.

 - Primer: Shiseido
 - Foundation: Dior